Generic Name: ruxolitinib (RUX oh LI ti nib)

 What is ruxolitinib?

-Ruxolitinib is used to treat myelofibrosis or polycythemia vera, which are bone marrow disorders that affect your body's ability to produce blood cells.
+Ruxolitinib is used in adults to treat myelofibrosis or polycythemia vera, which are bone marrow disorders that that affect your body's ability to produce blood cells.

 Ruxolitinib may also be used for purposes not listed in this medication guide.